 Massive public protest in Georgia failed to stop its implementation, which EU leaders consider a “backsliding on the steps set out in the Commission’s recommendation for candidate status,” according to the European Council’s conclusions published last month.

-The reversal came barely six months after greenlighting accession negotiations.
+The decision came barely six months after greenlighting accession negotiations.

-The EU’s decision so far appears to have had little impact on Georgia’s political elites.
-Prime Minister Irakli Kobakhidze brushed off concerns, saying in June that European integration “remains the main foreign policy priority” and that “by 2030, Georgia will be prepared better than any other candidate country.”
+The change in status so far appears to have had little impact on Georgia’s political elites.
+Prime Minister Irakli Kobakhidze brushed off concerns, saying in June that European integration “remains the main foreign policy priority."

-Ironically, it is the Georgian Dream that applied for EU membership shortly after Russia’s full-scale invasion of Ukraine in early 2022.
+It is the Georgian Dream itself that applied for EU membership shortly after Russia’s full-scale invasion of Ukraine in early 2022.
 The party’s influential founder and one-time Georgian prime minister, the billionaire businessman Bidzina Ivanishvili, is eyeing developments there closely since “the outcome of the war in Ukraine will decide a lot of things, including the fate of Georgia and European security,” Kakachia said.

 “He thinks that the West is weak, so he needs to accommodate Russia's geopolitical interests,” he added.